nyarkokennedy/beyond-the-factor-of-safety/README.md

 Place the file in the repository root (not inside `src/`) before running the script, the script looks one level up from where it's run.

 ---

+### Full write-up

+See `reports/Beyond Factor of Safety Full Report.pdf` for the complete technical report, or `reports/Beyond Factor of Safety_Summary.pdf` for a condensed summary.

 ### How to run